microsoft/pxt-arcade/docs/test/tutorials/pizza-party.md

 ## Mutant Mayhem Intro @showdialog

-Are you ready to code a Pizza Party?
+Are you ready to code a pizza party?

 Follow this tutorial to create your own multiplayer experience that you can play online together with family and friends!